 The project, now led by TriMet, is in the design and construction phase through 2020.
 This phase will encompass the stations, adjacent crossings and modifications at major intersections along the route.

 Project costs are approximately $175 million, with state, regional, local and federal funding contributions expected.

 Initial construction began in late 2019, with service beginning in 2022.

 Top Five Frequently Asked Questions PDF

 Browse the Metro library of project planning documents

 Along with our regional partners, we are considering ways to improve safety for people traveling on and crossing Division Street.
-The Division Transit Project will include design elements such as improved pedestrian crossings at stations, and we will coordinate with other efforts, such as the City of Portland’s Outer SE Division Near-Term Safety Strategy, to make Division safer for all users.
+The Division Transit Project will include design elements such as improved pedestrian crossings at stations, and we will coordinate with other efforts, such as the City of Portland’s Safety Action Plan for Outer SE Division Street, to make Division safer for all users.